effektif/user-docs/docs/variables/data-types.rst

+.. _data-types:

 Data types
 ----------

 Variables store workflow information.
 Each variable has a user-defined name and a type.
-A type can represent a single value, like a string (text) or an email address.
+A type can represent a single value, like text or an email address.
 ‘Composite’ types such as user, file or email consist of several values.
 Composite types have a list of fields.